 What is a healthy vegetarian diet?
 In this vegetarian diet guide we will take a look at vegetarianism and why many people choose to become vegetarians.

 A healthy, balanced and well-planned plant-based diet fills all your nutritional needs.
 Contrary to popular belief you are not deprived of anything.

 As human beings we are “omnivores”, true survivors!
 Our teeth and digestive system is made so we can survive on almost any food source available.

-A balanced vegetarian diet is a plant-based diet including fruits, vegetables, cereal grains, nuts, and seeds, with or without dairy products and eggs.
+A balanced vegetarian diet is a varied, plant-based diet including fruits, vegetables, grains, nuts, and seeds, with or without dairy products and eggs.

 Yes.
 Unless you have some reasons of a special health concern, always consult a professional nutritionist before radically changing any kind of diet.

-Vegetarianism comes in many styles.
+Vegetarianism comes in many styles all over the world.
 What they all have in common is that the main food group is plant based.
 Raw vegan diet, Vegan, Macrobiotic, Lacto-ovo vegetarian diet…

 A healthier, more conscious plant based diet is sometimes also a necessity for health reasons.
 Many illnesses can be prevented and symptoms improved by adding more vegetables and fiber to your diet.

 The key to a well planned nutrition is variety.

 Simply eat many different vegetables, grains, legumes and fruits during the day and the week to ensure you get all the vitamins, protein and other nutrition that you need.